 These tests only give us a snapshot of how smart dogs are, and really only provides a linear way of measuring intelligence.
 What about their instinctive performance?

-Golden Retrievers were originally bred as working dogs, so they instinctively have retrieving skills.
+Golden Retrievers were originally bred as working dogs (helping with the hunting of birds), so they instinctively have retrieving skills.
 They are usually amazing at fetch games and are able to navigate uneven terrain.

 Goldens also have a high level of adaptive intelligence.
 This refers to how well a dog can learn from previous mistakes.
 They may do something wrong, but will then be less likely to repeat the mistake.
 Goldens are able to read their surroundings and environment and adapt accordingly.